 Some of the tensions in energy markets receded in 2023 since the extreme volatility of the global energy crisis, but the situation remains fragile.
 The urgent task of transforming the energy system now takes place in a more challenging macroeconomic and geopolitical context.
-The frailties of the fossil fuel age and the hazards that it has created for the planet are plain to see, and opportunities in the emerging clean energy economy are growing fast.
-But many uncertainties remain about the resilience of energy supply chains old and new, about risks to the security and affordability of transitions, and about whether the process of change will be sufficiently rapid to avoid very severe impacts from a changing climate.
+The frailties of the fossil fuel age and the hazards that it has created for the planet are plain to see, and opportunities in the emerging clean energy supply chains old and new, about risks to the security and affordability of transitions, and about whether the process of change will be sufficiently rapid to avoid very severe impacts from a changing climate.

 Using the latest data for energy markets, policies and technologies, the World Energy Outlook (WEO) provides insights on all these key issues.
-It does so by exploring scenarios that reflect different assumptions about the actions taken in the coming years to shape energy systems and reduce energy-related carbon dioxide (CO2) emissions.
+It does so by exploring scenarios that reflect different assumptions about the actions taken in the coming years to shape energy systems and reduce energy-related carbon dioxide (CO_2) emissions.
 The projections in the Stated Policies Scenario (STEPS) give a sense of the current direction of travel for the energy economy, based on the actual state of play in different sectors, countries and regions.
 The Announced Pledges Scenario (APS) shows how that future would be different if all countries were to hit their aspirational targets, including national and regional net zero emissions pledges, on time and in full.
 The updated Net Zero Emissions by 2050 (NZE) Scenario illustrates what more is required to limit global warming to 1.5 degree Celsius (°C).